International & UK organisation

 CIVA: Commission Internationale de Voltige Aerienne

 This is the International Aerobatics Commission.
 CIVA is the FAI commission which controls all matters relating to aerobatics, including gliding competitions.
-CIVA is primarily concerned with the higher levels of competition - the Intermediate, Unlimited and Advanced Categories at European and World Championship level.
+CIVA is primarily concerned with the higher levels of competition - the Intermediate, Unlimited and Advanced categories at European and World Championship level, and its online home is at https://civa-news.com/ or in the FAI website at https://www.fai.org/commission/civa

 BAeA: The British Aerobatic Association

 The BAeA is well represented at CIVA and has a say in creating and shaping the rules.
-CIVA rules form the basis of the way that aerobatic competitions are run in the UK at all levels, the Unlimited and Advanced Categories being generally run specifically to CIVA Rules whilst the BAeA Rule Book controls our Beginners, Standard / Sports and Intermediate classes.
+CIVA rules form the basis of the way that aerobatic competitions are run in the UK where the Unlimited and Advanced Categories are run specifically to CIVA Rules whilst the BAeA Rule Book controls our Club, Sports and Intermediate classes.

-The British delegate to CIVA is Nick Buckenham, who is also currently the commission president.
-The alternate British delegate is Phil Massetti.
-All CIVA enquiries should be directed to either of these two people.
+The British delegate to CIVA is Nick Buckenham, though as he is currently the commission president the BAeA's alternate delegate Phil Massetti is filling this role with the assistance of Chris Sills.
+CIVA enquiries should be directed to any of these people.